mbdev0/PersonalBot/.github/pull_request_template.md

-# Title
-PR Title
+# [Add PR Title here]

-## Commit History
+## What was Added/Achieved
-Commit history/What was achieved in this PR
+What was achieved in this PR/ A brief overview of what you added

 ## Check List
 [] - Unit Tests Passed
 [] - Comments Resolved
 [] - Has been reviewed by at least 1 person

-Co-Authored by: Mustafa
+Co-Authored by: <Your name here>